tsnellgrove/dark_castle3/doc/to_do.md

 		- DONE: add worn_lst to vis_lst()
 		- DONE: add to creature examine
 		- DONE: test
-		- TBD: add to look
+		- DONE: add to look
-		- TBD: test
+		- DONE: test
 	- TBD: invisible_lst (new name for mach_obj_lst)
 		- IDEAS:
 			- creatures can have 'invisible' attribute for machs (like rooms)